nobodyscripts/LeafBlowerScript/Readme.md

 Resolved false transparent panel detection caused by usage during early game.
 New Home: Hyacinth farm (nature event) mode with WW boss.
+Home: Added HyacinthUseSlot (All/1-10) select if all or one of the ten fields are used during Hyacinth farming mode.
+Home: Added HyacinthFarmBoss (true/false) enable the use of F9 secondary during Hyacinth farming mode, requires F9UsesWobblyWings on as well to use.
 F6: Added setting BVBlockMythLeg to block start of mythical and legendary BV.
 F12: Updated font check images to resolve detection failure.